TRaSH-Guides/Guides/docs/Downloaders/NZBGet/Basic-Setup.md

     ![!Sonarr: Settings => Download Clients](images/sonarr-settings-download-clients.png)

-    Make sure you check both boxes under `Completed Download Handling` in step 3.
+    Make sure you check all three boxes under `Completed Download Handling` in step 3.

-    Select NZBGet in step 4 and scroll down to the bottom of the new window where it says `Completed Download Handling` and check both boxes.
+    In step 4, select NZBGet, scroll to the bottom of the new window where it says `Completed Download Handling`, and check both boxes.

     ![!Sonarr: Download Clients - SABnzbd](images/sonarr-download-clients-nzbget.png)